 Broccoli and Cheese Twice Baked Potatoes

-These twice-baked potatoes are so cheesy, and guilt-free that you’ll never have to think twice about making them!
+These twice baked potatoes are so cheesy, stuffed with broccoli and cauliflower, and so guilt-free that you’ll never have to think twice about making them!

 If you want to sneak some vegetables into your family’s meal, this is the perfect side dish – great with chicken, steak or pork chops.
 I often add cauliflower to my mashed potatoes and no one really notices.
 My baked potato soup is the perfect example.